Category theory for scientists (Old version): Adjoint functors

 \subsubsection{Quantifiers as adjoints}

-One of the simplest but neatest places that adjoints show up is between preimages and the logical quantifiers $\exists$ and $\forall$.
+One of the simplest but neatest places that adjoints show up is between preimages and the logical quantifiers $\exists$ and $\forall$, which we first discussed in Notation \ref{not:basic math notation}.
 The setting in which to discuss this is that of sets and their power preorders.
 That is, if $X$ is a set then recall from Section \ref{sec:meets and joins} that the power set $\PP(X)$ has a natural ordering by inclusion of subsets.

 Given a function $f\taking X\to Y$ and a subset $V\ss Y$ the preimage is $f^\m1(V):=\{x\in X\|f(x)\in V\}$.
 If $V'\ss V$ then $f^\m1(V')\ss f^\m1(V)$, so in fact $f^\m1\taking\PP(Y)\to\PP(X)$ can be considered a functor (where of course we are thinking of preorders as categories).
 The quantifiers appear as adjoints of $f^\m1$.